norikuro/vmc-python-sample/README.md

 # vmc-sample
 ## Abstract
 This is sample of how to implement python scripts to manage VMware Cloud on AWS.
-Current sample is as followis,
+Current sample is as followings,
 - create SDDC on VMC
 - add hosts to SDDC
 - get Edge firewall rules